StephaneVogrig/minishell_tester/README.md

 ```sh
 ./tester os_specific
 ```

+You can add tests by addings lines in files existing:

 # How to run Valgrind Tester
 # To run the valgrind tester you has to use the -c flags exemple of implementations :